The Church of Jesus Christ of Latter-day Saints in Indonesia: Humanitarian Service

 The Church has completed several humanitarian projects in Indonesia and has provided aid during and following natural disasters.
 Members of the church donated more than 20,000 hours of service after the October 2010 Merapi volcano eruptions.
 Following the 2004 tsunami, Church members from around the world donated money to aid Indonesians, and schools have been built.
 The LDS Church provided funding, engineering, technical advice and supervision for providing water to 28,000 Indonesians.
 In addition missionaries and church members are encouraged to voluntarily serve in their communities.

-Stakes
+Stakes and district

-As of May 2025, 2 stakes, a district, and four branches not part of a stake or district were located in Indonesia:
+As of September 2026, 2 stakes, a district, and four branches not part of a stake or district were located in Indonesia: